Volunteer for the WE CAN! campaign

 Join the fight to get youth to the forefront of clean air and water equity issues in the Inland Empire and Central Valley.

-The Central Valley and Inland Empire also have some of the nation’s worst air quality, exacerbated by warehouses that bring exhaust emissions and displace our communities of color.
-In the long term, these polluting factories put our families and children at health risks like respiratory diseases, lung cancer, and impaired cognitive functioning.
-We need to act now!
+The Central Valley and Inland Empire have some of the nation’s worst air quality, especially from warehouses, which bring exhaust emissions and displace our communities of color.
+Long-term health risks like respiratory diseases, lung cancer, and impaired cognitive functioning will severely impact our community if we do not act now.

-As a volunteer for WE CAN, you will take part in:
+As a member, you will be joining our WE CAN campaign to take part in:

 The California Environmental Voters Ambassadors Program identifies, cultivates, and supports young leaders from marginalized communities in the Central Valley and Inland Empire.
 The goal is for this cohort of young climate champions to build power to effect change on key issues like clean air, clean water, and climate resiliency, with a focus on racial justice, equity, and a green and just economic recovery.